benmvp/slides/2019/reactathon/react-eco.md

 NOTES:
 **RESTART THE TIMER!!!!**

-- Shalom React Next!
-- Heard so many great things about this conference
-  * Honored to be able to speak here
-- So excited to be here in Israel
-  * One of my bucket list countries to visit
 - If you're new to React you might hear that on top of learning React
   * You need to know Redux, css-in-js, server-side rendering, etc.
   * All at the same time